s-saisw/readingSummary/Female-employment-Japan.md

 - **Change in X**:
     - Daycare privatization rate increases from 47.7% in 2000 to 58.7% in 2010
 - **Beta**:
-    - 1 percentage points increase in privatized day care increases maternal employment rate by 0.02 percentage points.
+    - One percentage points increase in privatized day care increases maternal employment rate by 0.02 percentage points.

+### Asai et al. (2016)
+- **Data**: Prefecture panel data constructed from Japanese quinquennial census 1990-2010
+- **Sample restriction**: Households with two parents and children under age 6
+- **Y**: Maternal employment rate at prefecture level
+- **X**: Childcare availability
+    - measured by capacity data drawn from annual Report on Social Welfare Administration and Services and child population data from the Japanese quinquennial census 1990-2010.
+- **Change in X**:
+    - Since early 1990s, the government launched a series of policies to raise childcare capacity.
+    - Variation comes from differential capacity across prefectures.
+        - In large cities, capacity increased because of the policies.
+        - In small cities, capacity remains almost constant because of the decline in number of child population.
+- **Beta**:
+    - There is no correlation between childcare availability and maternal employment.
+    - This is because mothers substitute accredited childcare facility by informal childcare arrangement provided by grandparents.

 ### Takaku (2019)
 - **Data**: Japanese Panel Survey of Consumers 1993-2012